- NEW: Opt Out of Summer 2021 Coverage

 - Can students with an approved Leave of Absence (LOA) be covered by UHIP?

 If you are a Graduate student and have been approved for a Leave of Absence (LOA) from your program of study, you can request to have your UHIP kept intact for a 4 month period (must provide proof).
-Sun Life will approve only one LOA request per 12 month period.
+Sun Life will approve only one LOA request per 12 month period (some exceptions may apply).

 - What does UHIP cover?